friday/Ulauncher-Revived/README.md

 This repository will continue to live for a while, until Ulauncher v6 has been released.
 While Ulauncher v5 has a developed a lot further than this fork, not all the features from the fork has been featured in any Ulauncher release yet.
 But as of Ulauncher v6 they will have.

-In the meanwhile I will use this repos to experiment with things like issue templates and settibg up a Discussions page.

 ### Supported distros
 * [Arch](https://aur.archlinux.org/packages/ulauncher-revived-git/) `yay ulauncher-revived-git`(installs from git `dev` branch)